Seasonal holiday jobs: 5 tips for hiring for the holidays

 Most employment laws also apply to seasonal workers.
 But there are some differences when it comes to payment and paid leave.

-Every state has different requirements (which may differ from federal laws).
+Every state also has different requirements (which may differ from federal laws).
 Pay rates for most employees must be at least the federal minimum wage, with overtime paid at time and a half.
 This includes seasonal employees.

 The Fair Labor Standards Act (FLSA) sets the hourly rate at $7.25.
 However, many states have higher minimum wage requirements that you must follow.
 (Find the minimum wage in your state.)

 That said, your business might be exempt.
 According to the U.S. Department of Labor, some employees may be exempt from minimum wage and overtime pay provisions, including some seasonal workers.
-Check with a lawyer to verify what your requirements are before hiring for the summer.
+Check with a lawyer to verify what your requirements are before hiring for the holidays.

-Insurance requirements for seasonal hiring
+Insurance requirements for hiring seasonal workers

-Benefits and disadvantages of summer seasonal staffing
+Benefits and disadvantages of hiring for the holidays

 • Flexible schedules: Scale up or down quickly by controlling how much staff you hire, when you hire them and how long their employment lasts.

 • Workers with less training: Due to the brief period of employment, you’ll have less time to train seasonal employees.
-It could result in workplace accidents or lower quality work.
+It could result in workplace accidents or lower-quality work.

 • Lack of loyalty: Seasonal staff don’t have as much skin in the game as regular employees, which could cause productivity and performance to suffer.
 They could also be more likely to leave mid-season, forcing you to hire again during your busiest time of year.